-Whilst articles and even YouTube videos are a great support for learning how to record our piano properly, it’s difficult to ensure people discover them in a sensible order.
-Equally, often it’s necessary to abridge things to keep them at a reasonable length.
+Whilst articles and YouTube videos are a great support for learning how to record piano at home, it can be difficult to discover them in a sensible order.
+Equally, topics often need to be simplified or abridged to keep them at a reasonable length.

 Record Clear Piano Audio at Home